 - · flight schedules;

-- frequent flyer programs;
+- · frequent flyer programs;

 - · on time arrivals;

 - · on-board amenities;

 - · type of aircraft;

-- · code-sharing relationships;
+- · code-sharing relationships.

 Any domestic air carrier issued a certificate of public convenience and necessity by the Department of Transportation is allowed to operate scheduled passenger service in the United States.
 Together, Alaska and Horizon carry approximately 3.1% of all U.S. domestic passenger traffic.
-Alaska and Horizon compete with one or more domestic or foreign airlines on most of their routes, including Southwest Airlines, United Airlines, Northwest Airlines, Continental Airlines, American Airlines and Delta Airlines.
+Alaska and Horizon compete with one or more domestic or foreign airlines on most of their routes.
 Some of these competitors are substantially larger than Alaska and Horizon, have greater financial resources, and have more extensive route systems.
-In addition, continuing growth of low-cost carriers, including Southwest Airlines, AirTran Airways, American Trans Air, Frontier Airlines and JetBlue Airways in the United States places significant competitive pressures on us and other network carriers since they have the ability to charge a lower fare for travel between similar cities and thus exert downward pressure on yields.
 Due to its shorthaul markets, Horizon also competes with ground transportation, including train, bus and automobile transportation.